freenas/freenas-docs/userguide/storage.rst

    arrays.

-Once the desired layout is configured, click :guilabel:`CREATE`.
+After the desired layout is configured, click :guilabel:`CREATE`.
 A pop-up warning serves as a reminder that all disk contents will be erased.
-Enable the :guilabel:`Confirm` option then click :guilabel:`CREATE POOL` to create the pool.
+Click :guilabel:`Confirm`, then :guilabel:`CREATE POOL` to create the pool.

 .. note:: To instead preserve existing data, click the :guilabel:`CANCEL` button and refer to :ref:`Importing a Disk` and :ref:`Importing a Pool` to see if the existing format is supported.
    If so, perform that action instead.
 If the current storage format is not supported, it is necessary to back up the data to external media, create the pool, then restore the data to the new pool.

 Depending on the size and number of disks, the type of controller, and whether encryption is selected, creating the pool may take some time.
-If the :guilabel:`Encryption` option was selected, a popup message will provide a link to :guilabel:`Download Recovery Key`.
+If the :guilabel:`Encryption` option was selected, a popup message provides a link to :guilabel:`Download Recovery Key`.
 Click the link and save the key to a safe location.
 When finished, click :guilabel:`DONE`.

-Once the pool is created, the screen refreshes and the new pool is listed in :menuselection:`Storage --> Pools`.
+The screen refreshes after the pool is created, showing the new pool in :menuselection:`Storage --> Pools`.

 In the example shown in :numref:`Figure %s <zfs_vol_fig>`, the created pool is named *pool1*.
 The description indicates that it is healthy.